Hank Beebe

-Hank Beebe (July 16, 1926 – February 5, 2023) was an American composer, known for his choral compositions, Broadway musicals, and most notably for his work through the 1950s to the early 1980s composing industrial musicals for the employees and shareholders of major American business corporations.
+Harold H. Beebe Jr. (July 16, 1926 – February 5, 2023) was an American composer, known for his choral compositions, Broadway musicals, and most notably for his work through the 1950s to the early 1980s composing industrial musicals for the employees and shareholders of major American business corporations.
 His work during this period was documented in the 2018 American documentary film Bathtubs Over Broadway.

 Early life

-Hank Beebe was born on July 16, 1926, in Woodbury, New Jersey, to Harold Henry and Miriam Priscilla (née Davidson) Beebe.
-After High School, Beebe attended the University of North Carolina where he received a Master of Music in 1951.
+Beebe was born on July 16, 1926, in Pitman, New Jersey, to Harold Henry and Miriam Priscilla (née Davidson) Beebe.
+He attended Pitman High School and transferred after moving to Florida, and after graduating attended the University of North Carolina where he received a Master of Music in 1951.
 He then moved to Philadelphia and studied composition with Vincent Persichetti at the Philadelphia Conservatory of Music.

 Career

 Beebe’s first job was music director at WCAU television in Philadelphia on ‘’The Children’s Hour’’.
 In 1967, he worked briefly on The Mike Douglas Show before turning to musical theatre.

 While working on Broadway in New York City, Beebe auditioned for "The Chevy Show": a "corporate musical" presenting the new 1957 Chevrolet line of production.
 Although the show consisted of a musical book, score, cast and full orchestra, it was not meant to be seen by the public; only Detroit dealers and Chevy executives and their employees.

 Beebe worked as a musical consultant, arranger and composer on hundreds of "Industrial Musicals" for General Motors of Detroit, the Radio Corporation of America in Indianapolis, Coca-Cola, Westinghouse and the McDonald's Corporation in Oak Brook, Illinois from the 1950s to the early 1980s.
 In 1969, Beebe wrote the re-election song for New York City Mayor John Lindsay.

-In the early 1990s, a staff writer for The David Letterman Show, Steve Young, purchased an album entitled Go Fly a Kite (a 1966 GE Industrial Musical), for Letterman’s "Dave’s Record Collection" segment.
+In the early 1990s, a staff writer for The David Letterman Show, Steve Young, purchased an album entitled Go Fly a Kite (a 1966 GE Industrial Musical), for Letterman's "Dave’s Record Collection" segment.
 "It started as something to make fun of," Young said.
 "I thought, How pathetic, an insurance musical.
 But then I wondered why, three days later, I was still singing these songs."

 Record collector Scott Murphy teamed up with Young to write the book "‘’Everything's Coming Up Profits: The Golden Age of Industrial Musicals’’” in 2013 which told the story of Beebe and other composers and actors who took part in creating these one-time corporate musicals.
-Their collaboration was turned into the award-winning documentary ‘’Bathtubs Over Broadway’’.
+Their collaboration was turned into the award-winning documentary Bathtubs Over Broadway.